lane4dev/prompt-vault/README.md

 **Prompt Vault** is a local-first, privacy-focused application designed for Prompt Engineers and LLM developers to systematically manage, version, and refine their prompt library.

-Built entirely using **Gemini CLI** following the **Vibe Code** philosophy, this project serves as a practical example of agentic coding—where human intent directs AI execution to build high-quality software.
+Built entirely using **Gemini CLI** following the **Vibe Coding** philosophy, this project serves as a practical example of agentic coding—where human intent directs AI execution to build high-quality software.

 The core design is heavily inspired by the **"Document the various prompt attempts"** methodology outlined in [Prompt Engineering](https://www.gptaiflow.com/assets/files/2025-01-18-pdf-1-TechAI-Goolge-whitepaper_Prompt%20Engineering_v4-af36dcc7a49bb7269a58b1c9b89a8ae1.pdf) by **Lee Boonstra**.
 Specifically, it digitalizes the workflow described in *Table 21: A template for documenting prompts*, solving the critical need to: